MagTer/HomeAutomation/README.md

 It also queries a weather forcasting service to check if it will be windy and adjusts the target slightly.

 Sharing it mostly to learn about github and repositories :)

+## HomeyScript
+Javascript based scripts to control functions in my Homey.
+One for reaching out to the above ACControl API and one for checking for stale devices.